 - APCu, APCu 4.0.6 and up required.
-A local cache for systems. - Memcached Distributed cache for multi-server Nextcloud installations. - Redis, PHP module 2.2.6 and up required.
-For distributed caching.
+A local cache for systems. - Redis, PHP module 2.2.6 and up required.
+For local and distributed caching as well as transactional file locking. - Memcached For distributed caching.

 Memcaches must be explicitly configured in Nextcloud by installing and enabling your desired cache, and then adding the appropriate entry to config.php (See Configuration Parameters for an overview of all possible config parameters).